simatic/TrainsProtocolJava/README.md

 This is a Java interface for the Trains Protocol designed by Michel Simatic.
 It uses JNI to call native functions from the [C implementation of the Trains Protocol][TrainsProtocol] (read the [tutoriel][trains-tutoriel]).

+Trains protocol is a uniform and totally-ordered broadcast protocol [Défago et al., 2004].
+It is designed to be a throughput-efficient protocol, especially for short messages (100 bytes or lower) [Simatic, 2012].

 ## Portability

 Because it performs JNI calls to a C library, the Java code is not cross-plateform out of the box.